xnyan/domino/README.md

 Install Go 1.14+

-Set up $GOPATH
+Set up $GOROOT and $GOPATH following the Go language installation

+Set up $PATH to include $GORROT/bin and $GOPATH/bin as follows:

+export PATH="$PATH:$GOROOT/bin:$GOPATH/bin"

 ## Downlowd

-clone this repo to $GOPATH/src/
+Clone this repo $GOPATH/src/ as follows:

+git clone https://github.com/xnyan/domino.git $GOPATH/src/domino

-For example, the root directory of this repo is $GOPATH/src/domino
+The root directory of this repo will be $GOPATH/src/domino

 ## Source Code
 This repo has a prototype of Domino and an implementation of Fast Paxos without fault tolerance.
 The repo also contains the implementations of EPaxos, Mencius, and Multi-Paxos, which are imported from https://github.com/efficient/epaxos